 Access to the Handbook 2nd ed.
 2021 (English).

-Please contact us for other translations.
+Please contact us if interested in other translations.

-This Handbook is not intended to be read from A to Z. Instead, readers are invited to pick and choose the sections that are relevant to them.
-The Handbook was not developed to be the authoritative source of how to regulate.
-It should be used as a first orientation and as an intellectual exercise for how to start to regulate.
-The Handbook explores the empty space between:
+The Handbook is not intended to be read from A to Z. Instead, readers are invited to pick and choose the sections that are relevant to them.
+The Handbook was not developed to be the authoritative source of how to regulate, but to offer in the most neutral and objective way possibilities for improving regulation.

 - the constitution or similar documents setting the legal frame,

 - the sector-specific policies followed by the government, administration, or institution,